pygame-community/pygame-ce/docs/reST/ref/window.rst

                               (unrelated to INPUT_GRABBED).
    :param bool always_on_top: Create a window that is always presented above
                               others.
-   :param bool utility: Create a window that doesn't appear in the task-bar.
+   :param bool utility: Create a window that doesn't appear in the task bar.

    Event behavior if one Window is created: When the close button is pressed, the ``QUIT`` event will be sent to the event queue.